hassanjawwad12/golang-from-ground-up/README.md

 * Write a generic function once and accept the transformation required as parameter
 * You can define functions when u need them with anonymous functions instead of defining in advance
 * Anonymous functions does not have a name and thats why we cant call it anywhere else
+* Recursion is when a function calls itself